rd11490/NBA_Tutorials/five_man_net_rating/README.md

 possession 100 they miss a shot and their opponent gets the rebound and then hits a three, that is a -3 swing in the lineups net rating!
-From the chart you can see how at low possession counts a single shot has massive impact on the lineups net rating and even at 250 possession a single trip up and down the has a noticeable impact.
+From the chart you can see how at low possession counts a single shot has massive impact on the lineups net rating and even at 250 possessions a single trip up and down the has a noticeable impact.

 ![1 Possession Swing](graphs/OnePossessionSwing.png)